Masebola/cryptographic-hash-function/explanation.md

 - **Digital signatures:** Prove authenticity of documents
 - **Blockchain:** Bitcoin uses SHA-256 for mining
 - **Data deduplication:** Identify duplicate files quickly

----

-## Experiment Ideas

-1. **Test the birthday attack multiple times** - Does it always find collisions around 300-400 attempts?

-2. **Try different input patterns** in differential analysis - Do numbers vs. letters behave differently?

-3. **Calculate for different bit sizes** - How does doubling the bits affect collision probability?

-4. **Compare similar strings** - Hash "test1", "test2", "test3" - Are the hashes evenly distributed?

-5. **Think about real-world implications** - Why does Bitcoin use 256-bit hashes?
-What would happen with 16-bit hashes?